rahuljadhwani/UP42-APITests/README.md

 Reports:

-Reports from TestNG can be referred in test-output folder or target folder with name "emailable-report.html"
+Default reports from TestNG can be referred in following project paths:
+1. If testng.xml is run directly from an IDE: "test-output" folder -> "emailable-report.html"
+2. If it is run via terminal using "mvn clean test" command: target -> surefire-reports -> "emailable-report.html"

 ******************************************************************************